 Proposal Development Process

-The following chart illustrates the basic steps in the proposal process:
+The following list shows the basic steps in the proposal process:

 Once the PI has developed an idea for a project, the next step is to identify an appropriate funding source.
 A funding source is an agency or sponsor that provides financial support for projects.